• Blog

 • Product wants to offer "integrations as a feature" to customers.

 At that point, investing in a universal layer is cheaper than continuing to bolt one-offs onto your core app.
+The teams who keep building in-house don't regret the initial build—they regret the years of upkeep that follow.

 If you'd rather not build that in-house, that's the whole idea behind Meshes: